dpgraham/saucectl-hoppscotch-example-cb/README.md

 2. Based on the ```config.yml``` in this repo, your test results will also be stored in ```./artifacts```
 3. You can view test results in your Sauce Labs account under Automated*

-*Since Hosted Orchestration is in beta at the moment, this functionality is limited.
+*Since Sauce Orchestrate is in beta at the moment, this functionality is limited.
 A temporary option is to query our API endpoint with ```runid``` and your Sauce Labs credentials.

 ```https://api.{{HOSTNAME}}/v1alpha1/hosted/image/runners/{{RUNID}}```
 - HOSTNAME: your Sauce Labs data center